deeptestai/genai_tigs/README.md

 ### Download classifier ckpt for all three types of datasets:
  <p align="justify">
-    This link provides a download for a singular zip file that contains three distinct sub-folders: mnist_classifier, cifar10_classifier, and svhn_classifier.
-Each of these folders includes checkpoint files for their respective datasets
+    This [link downloads](href ="https://drive.google.com/uc?export=download&id=1JS8xBjJZoOjHme0RLITsk8AYjNeKf2Ns") a single zip file containing three distinct subfolders: mnist_classifier, cifar10_classifier, and svhn_classifier.
+Each folder includes checkpoint files for its respective datasets.
+For Imagenet, we are using prepared classifier vgg-19-bn weights directly from the PyTorch repository.
-    <a href="https://drive.google.com/uc?export=download&id=1JS8xBjJZoOjHme0RLITsk8AYjNeKf2Ns">View and Download .ckpt Files</a>.
-    Moreover, I prefer to use a pre-trained ckpt of imagenet classifier
     <a href="https://drive.google.com/uc?export=download&id=YOUR_DIRECT_DOWNLOAD_LINK_ID">see link here</a>.
 </p>